 B. Employees: Employees requesting a preferred first name should complete a Preferred First Name Request form with the Office of Human Resources.
 The employee will be notified of the status of their request within 10 business day.

 C. Alumni: Alumni requesting a preferred first name should complete a Preferred First Name Request form with the Office of Advancement Services.
 The alumni will be notified of the status of their request within 10 business days.

 D. Appeal Process: Anyone who feels their preferred first name change was denied inappropriately may file an appeal with the Office of Social Equity.

 E. Fee: The fee associated with issuance of a new I-Card under this policy will be waived one time for each individual.
 This policy does not apply to the waivers of fees associated with the replacement of lost I-Cards.
 The applicant’s existing

 I-Card must be shown, at the I-Card office, as part of the preferred name change process.

 This policy will not be rescinded or modified except by action of the IUP president, following consultation with the University Senate, and in accordance with University Senate By-Law and Constitution.

-Download (pdf), complete, and submit the Preferred First Name Request Form.
+Complete the Preferred First Name Request Form.